GilsonLabUCSD/APR/APR_User_Manual.md

 Work stations that enable GPU acceleration of Amber are also highly recommended for running APR scripts.
 Please remember to set the environment variable
 "CUDA_VISIBLE_DEVICES" to prevent multiple simulations from running on a single GPU.
-It is possible to run the tutorial with pmemd.MPI, pmemd, and even sander, but it will take significantly longer to finish the calculations.
+It is possible to run the tutorial with pmemd.MPI, pmemd, and even sander, but it can take much longer to finish the calculations.

 ## Topology and coordinate Files ##
 The current APR scripts do not include a built-in docking program.
 Therefore, a PDB file of the bound structure needs to be provided with all the water molecules and counterions removed,